julyankb/freeport-nft-minter-tutorial/README.md

 ## Installing dependencies and starting your project

 First, clone this repository to your local environment.
 It contains two folders:
 * `starter-files`: contains the starter files which include the React UI and the code to connect to Metamask.
 These are the files we'll be editing in this tutorial.
 * `freeport-nft-minter`: contains the completed tutorial.

-Before starting, we must install the Cere Freeport SDK along with some other dependencies in our project.
+Before starting, you must install some libraries, including the Cere Freeport SDK.
 In a terminal, navigate to the `starter-files` folder and run the following command:

     npm install -S ethers axios bs58 buffer @cere/freeport-sdk

-Once these have finished installing, run the following command in the `starter-files` directory
+Once these have finished installing, run the following command in the `starter-files` directory:

     npm start

 If a browser does not open automatically, open one and navigate to [http://localhost:3000/](http://localhost:3000/).
 Here you'll see the frontend of your project.
 These are the functionalities that you will be implementing.